 beer fermentation, saccharide metabolism, Saccharomyces pastorianus, glucose, fructose, maltose

 Research background.
 The production of lager beer includes successive repitchings of a single Saccharomyces pastorianus starter culture.
 During the beer production process, the yeast is exposed to several stress factors which could affect the fermentation performance.
 An incomplete fermentation represents a waste of fermentable extract and leads to a beer with higher carbohydrate levels, which could result in a beer with an atypical flavour profile.
-The aim of the present study was to determine the impact of successive exploitation of a single starter of an S. pastorianus culture on the wort saccharide uptake dynamics.
+The aim of the present study is to determine the impact of successive exploitation of a single S. pastorianus starter culture on the wort saccharide uptake dynamics.

 Novelty and scientific contribution.
 Results showed the impact of twelve successive wort fermentations on the dynamics of saccharide uptake that gives brewers important information.
-The added value of the experiment was all the work that was done at the industrial scale, with control of all processes and usage of exactly the same raw materials.
-This study contains usable technological data on behaviour of saccharides during brewing process in real industrial scale, which is not yet to be found in the literature.
+The added value of the experiment is all the work done on the industrial scale, with control of all processes and usage of exactly the same raw materials.
+This study contains usable technological data on the behaviour of saccharides during brewing on the industrial scale, which is not yet found in the literature.